Chris Rea: Early life

-Christopher Rea was born on 4 March 1951 in Middlesbrough in the North Riding of Yorkshire to an Italian father, Camillo Rea (died December 2010) originating from Arpino in the Province of Frosinone, and an Irish mother, Winifred K. Slee (died September 1983), as one of seven children.
+Christopher Rea was born on 4 March 1951 in Middlesbrough in the North Riding of Yorkshire to an Italian father, Camillo Rea (died December 2010), originating from Arpino in the Province of Frosinone, and an Irish mother, Winifred K. Slee (died September 1983), as one of seven children.
 His family were of the Roman Catholic faith.
-The name Rea was well known locally thanks to his father's ice cream factory and café chain.
+The name Rea was well known locally due to his father's ice cream factory and café chain.
 When he was twelve, he worked clearing tables in the coffee bar and making ice cream in the factory.
 He wanted to improve the business, but his ideas got no support from his father.
 After leaving, he was replaced by one of his brothers.
 At that time he wanted to be a journalist and attended St Mary's College, Middlesbrough.

-Rea bought his first guitar in his early twenties, a 1961 Hofner V3 and 25-watt Laney amplifier He played primarily "bottleneck" guitar, also known as slide guitar.
+Rea bought his first guitar in his early twenties, a 1961 Höfner V3 and 25-watt Laney amplifier.
+He played primarily "bottleneck" guitar, also known as slide guitar.
 Rea's playing style was inspired by Charlie Patton whom he had heard on the radio.
 He had initially thought Patton's playing sounded like a violin.
 Rea was also influenced by Blind Willie Johnson and Sister Rosetta Tharpe as well as by the playing of Ry Cooder and Joe Walsh.
-He was also listening to Delta blues musicians like Sonny Boy Williamson II and Muddy Waters, gospel blues, and opera to light orchestral classics to develop his style.
-He recalls that "for many people from working-class backgrounds, rock wasn't a chosen thing, it was the only thing, the only avenue of creativity available for them", and that "when I was young I wanted most of all to be a writer of films and film music.
+He also listened to Delta blues musicians such as Sonny Boy Williamson II and Muddy Waters, gospel blues, and opera to light orchestral classics to develop his style.

+Rea recalls that "for many people from working-class backgrounds, rock wasn't a chosen thing, it was the only thing, the only avenue of creativity available for them", and that "when I was young I wanted most of all to be a writer of films and film music.
 But Middlesbrough in 1968 wasn't the place to be if you wanted to do movie scores".
 Due to his late introduction to music and guitar playing, Rea commented that when compared to Mark Knopfler and Eric Clapton, "I definitely missed the boat, I think".
-He was self-taught, and soon tried to join a friend's group, The Elastic Band, as the first choice for guitar or bass.
+He was self-taught, and soon tried to join a friend's group, the Elastic Band, as the first choice for guitar or bass.
 Heeding his father's advice he did not join as his potential earnings would not be enough to cover the costs of being in the group.
 As a result, he found himself working casual labouring jobs, including working in his father's ice cream business.
 Rea commented that, at that time, he was "meant to be developing my father's ice-cream cafe into a global concern, but I spent all my time in the stockroom playing slide guitar".